-Measurable Hypotheses have a very consistent form: Measurable Hypotheses involve a prediction that can be directly compared to an experimental outcome to result in a conclusion.
+Measurable Hypotheses typically have a consistent form: Measurable Hypotheses involve a prediction that can be directly compared to an experimental outcome to result in a conclusion.

 An example of a Measurable Hypothesis is:

 MH1: "We hypothesize that students who serially practice math skills (algebra, geometry, and word problems) will have significantly higher performance on retention and transfer tests than students who use blocked practice of each math skill."

 Can you think of an experiment that would be able to test MH1?

-Strong Measurable Hypotheses predict the outcome of experiments.
+Strong Measurable Hypotheses predict the outcome of experiments or other observations.

 Simply reading MH1 suggests that it could be tested using a controlled design, where one group of students use serial practice and one group of students use blocked practice of math skills (algebra, geometry, and word problems).
 Average performance on two tests (retention and transfer) could be compared between the two groups using a statistical test (e.g. a t-test).

 There are still quite a few areas that need to be specified.
 For example, the appropriate student population to recruit, the amount of practice (e.g. how much practice per day for how many days), the degree of interleaving (e.g. how much time to practice each subject before moving on to the next), whether practice will be spaced with rest breaks or not, the specific type of retention and transfer tests to use, and many others.
 The approaches chosen for each area, and the reasons for choosing each approach, can be specified and justified in the Methods section of the paper.
 Therefore, although Measurable Hypotheses cannot express all details of an experiment, strong Measurable Hypotheses predict an experimental design and outcome that depend on a limited number of the most relevant variables.